badalsarkar/Learn-Java/notes_java.md

 17. Packages- a collection of classes
 18. Importing packages- we use the 'import' statement.
 We can import a class, a specific method, static methods and fields
 19. To add a class into a package, add 'package *package name*' statement at the top of the file that contains the classes.
-20. A .java file can only have one public class

 ## More Data Type and Operators